RateCity.com.au

 article cover image

-If you have an outstanding home loan, it is possible to transfer this to another person.
+• If you have an outstanding home loan, it is possible to transfer it to another person.
 There are multiple options both parties can consider, but the process is not without some risk.
-It’s worthwhile doing your research beforehand to assess the opportunities and the risks involved with transferring a home loan to someone else.
+It’s important to research beforehand to assess the opportunities and risks involved with transferring a home loan to someone else.

 Lenders understand that circumstances change for homeowners.
-There are several reasons why you may potentially agree to transfer your home loan to another person.
+Here are some common reasons why you may consider transferring your home loan to another person:

 If someone on the home loan has died, this is considered a special circumstance that lenders are likely to assist you with, in terms of adjusting the ownership of a home loan.
 However, for all other circumstances, the lender will still typically need to perform a credit check on a new home loan borrower, and require a new loan application be submitted.